-For most events, you may secure tickets in advance.
-Pricing varies, with many tickets being free on Thursday, and free with museum admission on other days.
-For details about tickets to each event, check www.mfah.org/calendar for the date you plan to attend.
+For many events, you may order tickets in advance.
+Pricing varies, with some programs being free on Thursday and free with Museum admission on other days.
+For specifics about each event, use the links below or visit mfah.org/calendar.

-► Sign up for the Lectures e-newsletter to receive announcements about programs for adults.
+► Sign up for the Public Programs e-newsletter to receive announcements about programs for adults.

 Questions?
 E-mail firstname.lastname@example.org

 Health & Wellness “Arts in Medicine,” Presented by MD Anderson Cancer Center

 Led by Ian Cion, founder and director, Arts in Medicine Program, Children's Cancer Hospital, MD Anderson Cancer Center